openshift-cs/rosaworkshop/OSD4/4-deployment.md

 ```

 #### 2. Create new project
-Create a new project called "OSToy" in your cluster by entering the following command:
+Create a new project called "ostoy" in your cluster by entering the following command:

 `oc new-project ostoy`